 - AirPods Max: £549 / US$549 / AU$899

 The question here is whether Apple will take the plunge and significantly change the design of the AirPods: the evidence is mounting that it will.

-There's been a lot of speculation that the new AirPods 3 will combine the design of the AirPods Pro model (that launched in October 2019) with the AirPods 2 design (from March 2019).
+There's been a lot of speculation that the new AirPods 3 will take their design cues from the AirPods Pro.

 This is likely to mean that the 'stems' of the AirPods 3 will be shorter than those of the current AirPod models, as per the Pro version.
 Here's what that could look like, based on leaked photos from the Chinese site 52audio:

 This theory is echoed by Apple analyst Ming Chi Kuo who said back in June 2020 that he expects the next-gen AirPods to share elements of their design with the AirPods Pro, but not the active noise cancellation.

 We may also get new silicone ear tips, as on the AirPods Pro.
-The silicone earpieces complement the active noise cancellation feature of the Pro models, which is unlikely to be duplicated on the cheaper models, but silicone tips would still achieve batter passive isolation.
+The silicone earpieces complement the active noise cancellation feature of the Pro models, which is unlikely to be duplicated on the cheaper models, but silicone tips would still achieve better passive isolation.